waacton/Unicolour/README.md

   - Companding functions to and from linear values

 ### `XyzConfiguration`
-Defines the white point for colour spaces that need no other configuration, as well as the observer to use for temperature calculations.
+Defines the XYZ white point (which is also [inherited by colour spaces that do not need a specific configuration](#white-points)), as well as the observer to use for temperature calculations.
 - Predefined
   - D65 (2° observer) 👈 _default_
   - D50 (2° observer)